Union monuments at Gettysburg > Pennsylvania > Infantry

 Yorktown, Williamsburg, Fair Oaks, Malvern Hill, Antietam Fredericksburg, Marye’s Heights, Salem Heights, Gettysburg, Rappahannock, Mine Run, Wilderness, Spotsylvania, North Anna, Totopotomoy, Cold Harbor, Petersburg, Fort Stevens, Charlestown, Opequon, Fisher’s Hill, Cedar Creek, Petersburg Fort Fisher, Petersburg Assault, Sailor’s Creek, Appomattox

-See more on the 102nd Pennsylvania Volunteer Infantry Regiment in the Civil War
+See more on the history of the 102nd Pennsylvania Volunteer Infantry Regiment in the Civil War